joBr99/nspanel-lovelace-ui/ioBroker/README.md

         {
             "type": "cardEntities",
             "heading": "Strom",
+            "useColor": true,                             // should colors be enabled on this page, can be overridden in PageItem
             "items": [
                 <PageItem>{ id: "alias.0.Netz" },
                 <PageItem>{ id: "alias.0.Hausverbrauch", icon: 4, interpolateColor: true, offColor: BatteryFull, onColor: Red , maxValue: 1000 },